Sujithac07/auto-annotated-portfolio/content/pages/index.md

     variant: variant-a
     title: Experience
     subtitle: ''
-    text: |+
+    text: >+
       #### Data Science Intern at Unified Mentor

-      *   **Responsibilities:**
+      \<div style="text-align: left">**Responsibilities:**\</div>

       *   Created visualizations of data using Tableau and Power BI.

       *   Built machine learning models for classification and regression problems.

       *   Documented data engineering workflows in Jupyter notebooks for reproducibility.

-      *   **Contribution:**

       *   Received positive feedback from supervisors for quality work and dedication.